tsundoku/tsundoku.github.io/README.md

 Q - what were the last projects that you worked on alone?
 A - (many) data transformation projects, implemented as WPF apps in C#
-A - an automated penetration testing tool, but we might scrap that and just use McAfee since they're an authorised scanning vendor (ASV) for payment card industry certification (PCI DSS)

 Q - what were the last projects that you worked on in a team?
-A - a web service maintenance project, I added the changes to the web service library (assigned to me because I originally made the library), someone else added the UI changes
+A - a web service maintenance project, I added the changes to the web service library (assigned to me because I originally made the library), and someone else added the changes to the UI
-A - an integration project, I made the message queue library, someone else made the web service library and the UI
+A - a proof of concept for integration with an enterprise stack, I made the message queue library, someone else made the web service library and the UI

 Q - how big was the software team at your current job / last job?
 A - small teams only, between 4 and 8 people